Cash's: William Andrews

 Cash's first factory manager at Kingfield was William Andrews, his diary has been preserved at Coventry's Herbert Art Gallery and Museum ("The Herbert").
 The diary was transcribed by Valerie Chancellor and published as Master and Artisan in Victorian England in 1969.

 Andrews (1835-1914) joined the firm in 1855, as a designer, immediately after completing his apprenticeship.
 The Cash brothers contracted him for three years, at annual salary of £100.
 In late 1857 he was offered managership of the Kingfield site, and took up residence at 8, Kingfield.
 He negotiated a salary of £120, with his house, gas and coal provided free.
 In addition, he was to be paid separately for his design work.
 However he was not popular with the weavers, and left in June 1858 to manage another part of the business, at Drapers Fields.
-Andrews had an interest in astronomy and participated in the British Astronomical Association expedition to observed the total solar eclipse of 28 May 1900.
+Andrews had an interest in astronomy and participated in the British Astronomical Association (BAA) expedition to observed the total solar eclipse of 28 May 1900.
 Andrews subsequently joined the BAA.